mtg-stat-lab/mtga-mana/README.md

 * Add status information about run time

+* Are lands like the Raceway that produce only generic mana properly accounted for with a `>*` string?

 * Run the simulation swapping all basic lands and show those results?

 * Add a FAQ section